 6. Maintenance - All fences and walls shall be maintained in good repair and in a safe attractive condition, including but not limited to replacement of missing, decayed, or broken structural and decorative elements.

-A plot plan or site plan prepared to scale by a registered surveyor is preferred.
-If you do not have a plot plan or site plan, you may follow the instructions below to print out an illustration/map of your property.
+A plot plan, copy of a marked survey, or site plan prepared to scale by a registered surveyor is preferred.
+If you do not have a plot plan, survey or site plan, you may follow the instructions below to print out an illustration/map of your property.
 You will need to add additional information to the map in order to meet the requirements of the fence submittal process.
 See example above for information required on the drawing.

 How to print a site plan/map of your property: